 There are over 700 types of mammal in Chitwan National Park.
 Most of it will not be seen on an elephant safari.
 However you do have a strong chance at seeing the following:

-One-horned rhinos, forest deer, peasant, indian cookoo, wild boar, sambar deer, red muntjac, Indian porcupines and Rhesus monkeys.
+One-horned rhinos, forest deer, peasant, Indian cookoo, wild boar, sambar deer, red muntjac, Indian porcupines and Rhesus monkeys.

-To mount an elephant in Chitwan you'll need to climb up onto an elephant docking station.
+How to ride an elephant: To mount an elephant in Chitwan you'll need to climb up onto an elephant docking station.
 Either up a series of steps or ladder.
 You then walk onto the seat area and sit down my wrapping you legs around the corner pole of the seat.
 Four to a seat/elephant.

 Do keep quiet when riding the elephant to enjoy the jungle surroundings and not frighten the rhinos away!